Tommi2Day/ipsymcon-phpmodule-by-Tommi/README.md

  Public Functions:
 * WS300PC_ReadCurrentRecord($id): read current sensor status, returns csv fragment.
 Is empty, an error occured
 * WS300PC_ReadNextRecord($id): Read next history record, returns csv fragment.
 If empty, is error or no more records are available
 Reading of all historic data at once in a loop will consume a lot of time and will usually exceed PHP max_execution_time.
+See ws300pc_history.php for an idea running it outside using IPS_JSON Wrapper Api
 * WS300PC_WriteConfig($id): write internal configuration record. this will include the properties RainPerCount, Altitude and RecordInterval.
 After executing the Logger will go in Resync for 10min
 * WS300PC_GetVersion($id): Query and returns Logger firmware version